PEG Tube Placement

 Ask your healthcare provider to tell you what you should do before PEG tube placement.

-In the days before your surgery, tell your healthcare provider about any medicines
+In the days before your surgery, tell your healthcare provider about any prescription

 You may be asked to stop taking aspirin or other medicines that thin your blood and